 On 15 July 2016, a faction within the Turkish Army attempted to dislodge President Recep Tayyip Erdoğan and overthrow his government.
-The coup was rapidly aborted the following day and, in response, the Turkish leadership proceeded with mass arrests of military personnel.
-It has, since then, widened the purges to include civil servants, journalists, political opponents, and other segments of the Turkish civil society.
+In response to the coup attempt - aborted the following day - the Turkish leadership proceeded with mass arrests of military personnel.
+It has, since then, widened the purges to include civil servants, journalists, political opponents, and other segments of the Turkish society.